whu-zhigao/whu-zhigao.github.io/_pages/about.md

   - /about.html
 ---

+- **2023-12-4**: Our special section proposal, "Cloud-edge Collaboration for Consumer Electronics," was accepted by IEEE Transactions on Consumer Electronics.
-- **2023-11-23**: One of our works "Path Merging Based Betweenness Centrality Algorithm on GPU" was accepted by [FICC 2023](https://www.benchcouncil.org/ficc2023/index.html). <!-- The work will be presented on Chips 2023 and compete for the BenchCouncil TOP100 Achievements ranking list (Chip100).-->
+- **2023-11-23**: One of our works, "Path Merging Based Betweenness Centrality Algorithm on GPU," was accepted by [FICC 2023](https://www.benchcouncil.org/ficc2023/index.html). <!-- The work will be presented on Chips 2023 and compete for the BenchCouncil TOP100 Achievements ranking list (Chip100).-->
 - **2023-11-15**: My Ph.D. thesis was selected as IEEE TCSC Outstanding Ph.D.
 Dissertation Award, 2023.
 Only five winners from worldwide!
-- **2023-9-21**: Our proposal "Graph-Centric Multi-Source Big Data Processing Methods and Techniques" is funded by the NSFC Program.
+- **2023-9-21**: Our proposal, "Graph-Centric Multi-Source Big Data Processing Methods and Techniques," is funded by the NSFC Program.
 - **2023-9-16**: I was elected as one of the executive committee members of the Technical Committee on Embedded Systems of CCF.
 - **2023-9-12**: One of our paper [Feluca](https://ieeexplore.ieee.org/document/9162529) got the [Outstanding Scientific and Technological Paper Award of Hubei Province](http://www.hbkx.org.cn/news/info?newsid=70283644c11e4bd78ef83e9949d57c2f).
 - **2023-8-5**: A research paper accepted at JSAC: [Path Merging Based Betweenness Centrality Algorithm in Delay Tolerant Networks